Another Word For SCARED

 alarmed

-Adjective : Having an alarm fitted.
+Adjective : (not comparable) Having an alarm fitted.

 Adjective : Worried; anxious; panicky.